Disneyland Tiana’s Palace Review

 I noticed the gumbo is prepared assembly line style, where the base is added, then the rice, meats, and so on.
 All the ingredients are not simmered together, but instead cooked separately.
 This is because of the different varieties and the vegetarian options.
 In my opinion this doesn’t effect the final outcome and it’s still a fantastic dish.

-Tiana’s one and only signature dessert is the House-filled Beignet for $4.49.
-I was not a fan at all of this dessert.
+For dessert there’s the House-filled Beignet for $4.99 with strawberry cream filling and topped with strawberry glaze.
 It’s heavy on the glaze, extremely sugary, and not fulfilling.
 I’m a huge fan of desserts and there are much better options in Disneyland.
 Including the beignets at the neighboring Mint Julep Bar.
 This is also different from normal beignets which are served warm and are usually soft.
-The House-filled Beignet is cold, stiff and dry.
+The House-filled Beignet is cold, stiff and a bit dry.
 Save your money and stomach space for those or one of the seasonal treats over at Jolly Holiday Bakery.
-It’s also disappointing they would take away one of the strong points of French Market.
-They always had a large variety of desserts that rotated in and out seasonally.
-Hopefully that returns sooner or later.

 Overall Tiana’s Palace has some fantastic items that are a bit on the pricier side, but the taste and quality of ingredients make them worth it compared to other similarly priced quick service restaurants in Disneyland.
-Hopefully Disney keeps the quality consistent for years to come now that this location has a fresh start and a new theme.
-Not so long ago, French Market was one of Disneyland’s best restaurants but it slowly descended into mediocrity in the last few years.
+Hopefully Disney keeps the quality consistent for years to come.
+They have a tendency to let quick service menus slide over time.
+Not so long ago, this location’s previous tenant, French Market, was one of Disneyland’s best restaurants but it slowly descended into mediocrity in the last few years.

 Do you plan to try out Tiana’s Palace?
 What’s your favorite item here if you’ve already been?
 Let us know in the comments.